Muadh-Adekunle-Monsuru/Second-Semester/CPS 106/Unit 1.md

 The singular of data is **datum**

-Data refers to the basic facts about an object and it exists in a variety of forms.
+**Data refers to the basic facts about an object and it exists in a variety of forms**.
 Such as numbers or text on a piece of paper.
 A data consists of numbers, words, images, audio, videos.
 A data is meaningless until it undergoes some forms of processing.
 Object is a thing that has a state and a behaviour.

-Assignment 1: Differentiate between data and information with examples of oneself as a student
-	- Benefits of data processing system in business organizations. ``

 ### Electronic Data Processing (EDP)
 Any computer automated process that converts raw fact i,e data into an output i.e useful information.

-- Payroll System
+---
+[4/4/2023]
+Types of data processing systems:
+- Manual data processing systems
+- Electronic data processing systems

+#### Electronic Data Processing Systems

-Go through the scope of data processing system.
+The method of processing data electronically is called electronic data processing systems.

+It is any computer automated process that converts raw facts i.e data into output i.e useful information.